keras-team/keras-io/examples/nlp/md/gpt2_text_generation_with_kerasnlp.md

 <div class="k-default-codeblock">
 ```
-WARNING:tensorflow:5 out of the last 6 calls to <bound method GPT2CausalLM.generate_step of <keras_nlp.models.gpt2.gpt2_causal_lm.GPT2CausalLM object at 0x7fb7b52d56d0>> triggered tf.function retracing.
+WARNING:tensorflow:5 out of the last 6 calls to <bound method GPT2CausalLM.generate_step of <keras_nlp.models.gpt2.gpt2_causal_lm.GPT2CausalLM object at 0x7f40804406a0>> triggered tf.function retracing.
 Tracing is expensive and the excessive number of tracings could be due to (1) creating @tf.function repeatedly in a loop, (2) passing tensors with different shapes, (3) passing Python objects instead of tensors.
 For (1), please define your @tf.function outside of the loop.
 For (2), @tf.function has reduce_retracing=True option that can avoid unnecessary retracing.
 For (3), please refer to https://www.tensorflow.org/guide/function#controlling_retracing and https://www.tensorflow.org/api_docs/python/tf/function for  more details.

-WARNING:tensorflow:5 out of the last 6 calls to <bound method GPT2CausalLM.generate_step of <keras_nlp.models.gpt2.gpt2_causal_lm.GPT2CausalLM object at 0x7fb7b52d56d0>> triggered tf.function retracing.
+WARNING:tensorflow:5 out of the last 6 calls to <bound method GPT2CausalLM.generate_step of <keras_nlp.models.gpt2.gpt2_causal_lm.GPT2CausalLM object at 0x7f40804406a0>> triggered tf.function retracing.
 Tracing is expensive and the excessive number of tracings could be due to (1) creating @tf.function repeatedly in a loop, (2) passing tensors with different shapes, (3) passing Python objects instead of tensors.
 For (1), please define your @tf.function outside of the loop.
 For (2), @tf.function has reduce_retracing=True option that can avoid unnecessary retracing.
 For (3), please refer to https://www.tensorflow.org/guide/function#controlling_retracing and https://www.tensorflow.org/api_docs/python/tf/function for  more details.

-昨夜雨疏风骤紛，爲臨靜林萬野風。
+昨夜雨疏风骤紛，白萬聞城清山。江清知非頭自花，爲花萬屋清清除。白處樂深紅花，清處馬自自自。

 ```
 </div>